suyoung-lee/SDVT/README.md

 ### Reproducing the results
 All the configuration files are in `config/` folder.

+We use 8 seeds from 20 to 27 (written as Seed 0 to Seed 7 in the manuscript for brevity).

 * To run our SDVT algorithm on ML-10,